 Ethnic favouritism is a longstanding problem in Africa.
 This column presents new evidence of this phenomenon and how democracy affects it.
 Data on road building in Kenya confirms strong ethnic favouritism that disappears during periods of democracy.

-Mark Harrison 15 January 2014
+Mark Harrison, Wednesday, January 15, 2014

 Democracy often seems bureaucratic with high ‘transaction costs’, while autocracies seem to get things done at lower cost.
 This column discusses historical research that refutes this.
 It finds empirical support from Soviet archives for a political security/usability tradeoff.
 Regimes that are secure from public scrutiny tend to be more costly to operate.

 Thorvaldur Gylfason, Sunday, November 17, 2013

 Based on statistical measures of different degrees of democracy vs. autocracy, this article briefly reviews the progress of democracy around the world during the past 212 years, and places democratic developments in Africa since 1960 in that context.
 Democracy is positively associated with education, which in turn is associated with lower fertility and greater longevity.
 Democracy is also associated with reduced corruption.
 Together, these effects suggest democracy should be good for growth – a hypothesis that is borne out by the data.

-Francesco Caselli, Andrea Tesei 22 December 2011
+Francesco Caselli, Andrea Tesei, Thursday, December 22, 2011

 Oil and other natural resources can be both a blessing and a curse.
 Incomes may rise, but the politics can soon turn nasty.
 This column looks at a large panel of countries and finds that this isn’t always the case.
 Discovering natural resources has no effect on the political system – if the country is already a democracy.